asafHalely/enforce-pr-title-style-action/README.md

 AB-1
 ```

 By default, this action will allow any valid Issue Key so long as it *could* be valid.
-If you want to be specific to your project, use the `projectKey` input for the action.
+If you want to be specific to your project, use the `project_key` input for the action.

 ## Inputs

-### `projectKey`
+### `project_key`

 A specific Project Key to always check for.